 You can save a significant amount of money by earning your civil engineering degree online when compared to taking the traditional on-campus route.
 You also gain access to a more flexible schedule and a degree plan that can be customized.

-Below is a list of the best online civil engineering programs, ranging from free recreational courses to doctoral degrees.
+Below is a list of the best civil engineering online degree programs, ranging from free recreational courses to doctoral degrees.
 If you are interested in engineering, but not sure about civil, then look through our list of the best online engineer degrees for 2020.

 Online Civil Engineering Recreational Courses